amucinom/beer-api/README.md

-# Beer API
+# Beer Log App
-This is a simple API I created about beer!
-Serves as a learning stop to get a hang of Node.js and Express and how to create RESTful API's with them.
-It will later be used to create an AngularJS app with it.
+This is an MEAN stack application, with a RESTful API I created about beer!

+**See it live at** [amucinom-brewery.herokuapp.com](https://amucinom-brewery.herokuapp.com/)!

 ## Tools used
 - [Node.js](https://nodejs.org/en/)